Click below to download the DAY HIKER’S CHECKLIST in PDF format.

 • Sunglasses, sunblock (apply outside the bus), sun-hat or bandanna.

 • Camera, binoculars, field guides to birds, flowers, etc., if those are your interests.

 MORE TIPS FOR AN ENJOYABLE AND SAFE HIKE

 • Mountains attract fools and bad weather.
 Don’t be the former and prepare for the latter!

 • Pack out all garbage.
-“Take only pictures; leave only footprints”.
+“Take only pictures, leave only footprints, kill nothing but time”.

 • Line the inside of your pack with a garbage bag to keep things dry.
 You might also want to pack individual items in plastic bags for extra protection.

-• Never drink the water in streams unless you have purified it with iodine or a water filter.
-Carry extra water rather than sweet drinks, or a sport drink to replace electrolytes.
+• Never drink the water in streams unless you have purified it with purifying tablets or a water filter.
+Carry extra water (rather than sweet drinks), and/or sport drinks to replace electrolytes.

-• Carry hiking poles with tips downward and store under the seat and NOT in the overhead compartment.
+• On the bus, keep your hiking poles with tips downward and store under the seat and NOT in the overhead compartment.